micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 3.md

-[No] you yourselves are our letter of recommendation (our credentials), written in [^a]your hearts, to be known (perceived, recognized) and read by everybody.
+[No] you yourselves are our letter of recommendation (our credentials), written in your hearts, to be known (perceived, recognized) and read by everybody.